Become a Professional Mentee

 - All of our mentors have a specific drive to develop students just starting out on their career journey.

-- Please read the mentee information sheet and all information provided to understand the nature of the scheme and the commitment required before you apply.
+- Please read the information carefully to understand the nature of the scheme and the commitment required before you apply.

 - This is a competitive scheme based on need, so please answer questions as clearly as possible.
 Your answer will help us in assessing whether this is the right opportunity for you.